podium-lib/context/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/podium-lib/context/badge.svg)](https://snyk.io/test/github/podium-lib/context)

 This module is intended for internal use in Podium and is not a module an end user would use directly.
-An end user can though interact with this module through a higher level module such as the [@podium/layout] module.
+End users will typically interact with this module through higher level modules such as the [@podium/layout] module.

 ## Installation